Ouxsoft/LivingMarkup/README.md

 ## About

 A [LHTML processor](https://github.com/ouxsoft/LHTML) implementation programmed in PHP.
+Provides a markup abstraction layer.

 ## Usage
 Start by creating an LHTML Element.